Kitware/SMTK/doc/release/smtk-3.3.md

 instead of generating a new one from a model tessellation or mesh set.
 This reduces the time between operation completion and rendering for large geometries.

+### Preference to skip modified resource dialog

+When a user closes a modified resource or exits the application with a resource that is modified, a dialog is presented which asks the user to save, discard, or cancel.
+Add a checkbox to the dialog that sets the default response to this dialog, to save or discard the resource.

+If the user changes their mind, the preference can be changed in the Settings dialog.

 ## Test Changes